× Part 5: Equipment Currency Arms Armor Gear Mounts and Vehicles Siege Weapons

 Armor Materials

 In regards to what armor can be made of, there are 3 types of materials: hide, metal, and scale.
 There are 2 types of hide (beast and monster), 3 types of metal (steel, antitherium, and mithril), and 2 types of scale (dragon and monster), for a grand total of 7 different armor materials.
 Materials can be bought or harvested, and a creature’s statistics in the Bestiary will say what kind of material, if any, can be harvested from it.
 The cost to buy the materials for crafting can be found here.
+Armor made of antitherium costs twice as much as it otherwise would.

 Armor Quality Bonuses

-Armor Quality Bonus Cost Materials Appraisal DR
+Armor Quality Armor Bonus Cost Materials Appraisal DR

 Shoddy -2 .5x Normal Wood, rusty metal, damaged hide, etc. 6